bancuadrian/cbkhlp/README.md

 ## Login

-While building, data is seeded so you won't have to Login with the following email / password combinations:
+While building, data is seeded so you won't have to.
+Login with the following email / password combinations:

 * user1@example.com / password
 * user2@example.com / password

+Users are created with 3 authors and 10 books per author.
+See DatabaseSeeder for more details.

 Go to http://127.0.0.1:8000/login and login or http://127.0.0.1:8000/register to register